 After the Program – Option A

-Up to $1200 reimbursement for airfare and other travel expenses to visit ALC participants in their home countries (reimbursement must be requested within one year of program end date).
+Up to $1500 reimbursement for airfare to visit ALC participants in their home countries (reimbursement must be requested within one year of program end date).
 Non-San Francisco Bay Area residents can use part of this reimbursement for domestic airfare to travel to Stanford for the program.

 After the Program – Option B (for up to 7 Coordinators)

 - Participate in a ten-day VIA-organized travel program to Tokyo and Rikuzentakata (a community recovering from the 2011 earthquake and tsunami disaster) directly after the ALC Program

 - Round-trip airfare, local transportation, meals, and lodging will be covered during the program

 5-7 coordinators will have the opportunity to join a 10-day VIA-facilitated study program Tokyo and the northern Tohoku region of Japan immediately following the program (as an alternative to the $1500 travel expense reimbursement).
 Coordinators will spend several days at Rikkyo University, learning about how students there are using social innovation and design-thinking to address challenges in Japan’s society.
 They will then spend several days in the community of Rikuzentakata to see how it has worked to recover after the 2011 earthquake and tsunami disaster.